thomaslawless/BCS450-Final/README.md

 Homework.scala class has been updated and uploaded to main branch.
 USE THIS ONE!

-Added main.scala to main branch because it now contains test code and markHomeworkCompleted, which is a polymorphic function.
+Added main.scala to main branch because it now contains test code and markHomeworkCompleted (and its supporting functions), which is a polymorphic function.

+Are they pure?
+I have no idea.

 -Tyler